 For the last twenty years, we have heard that a "new economy" is about to supplant the old ways of trading in material goods - an economy whose attention would be the first scarcity and the most valuable source of value (What is attention economy?).
-How does eye tracking help in securing the attention of the audience now that attention is most considered commodity in this era?
+How does eye tracking help secure the audience's attention now that attention is the most considered commodity in this era?

-Eye-tracking is a method of recording the movement and intensity of the gaze when the person watches an advertisement, a web page.
-Eye-tracking can be used in many industries, for example for simulation tools (road safety, human-machine interface improvement, etc.).
+Eye tracking is a method of recording the movement and intensity of the gaze when the person watches something.
+Eye tracking can be used in many industries, for example, for simulation tools (road safety, human-machine interface improvement, etc.).

-In advertising and attention capturing, eye-tracking can identify hot areas where the gaze stops, the interests of the person.
-We know for example that on a web page conventionally structured, the eye consults the page with a structure in F related to content and navigation.
+In advertising and attention capturing, eye-tracking can identify hot areas where the gaze stops, the person's interests.
+We know, for example, that on a web page conventionally structured, the eye consults the page with a structure in F related to content and navigation.

 In advertising in transport (metro, station), eye-tracking would have observed that a digital billboard (video screen) is four times more watched than a conventional billboard.
-This technology is used by advertising agencies, marketing agencies or creative studios during the validation or auditing phase to assess the visual efficiency of the display so to get maximum attention of audience where there are many other rival information and attention seekers.
+This technology is used by advertising agencies, marketing agencies, or creative studios during the validation or auditing phase to assess the visual efficiency of the display to get maximum audience attention where there are many other rival information and attention seekers.

-Eye tracking is the perfect complement to declarative methods and clicks statistics on e-commerce sites, banner ads, emails and newsletters, and advertising inserts in video games.
-By analyzing the eye course, it is possible to quantify the visual efficiency of a digital campaign in order to choose the best communication channels.
+Eye tracking complements declarative methods and clicks statistics on e-commerce sites, banner ads, emails and newsletters, and advertising inserts in video games.
+By analyzing the eye course, it is possible to quantify the visual efficiency of a digital campaign to choose the best communication channels.

 The eye path and the heat map on a website are indicative of what is now called "banner blindness", the behavior of the user to selectively hide the banner advertising.
 Thanks to the precise and detailed information of the glance course, the communication specialist can then optimize the location of the messages and the layout of the web page.